 Mark Murphy is a doctoral candidate in economics of education and education policy at the Stanford Graduate School of Education.
-He is a recipient of the Stanford Institute for Economic and Policy Research Dissertation Fellowship, the Institute for Education Sciences Fellowship in Quantitative Education Policy Analysis and the Enhancing Diversity in Graduate Education Fellowship.
+He is a recipient of the Stanford Institute for Economic Policy Research Dissertation Fellowship, the Institute for Education Sciences Fellowship in Quantitative Education Policy Analysis and the Enhancing Diversity in Graduate Education Fellowship.
 Mark’s research focuses on educational equity, immigration policy and demography, and school finance with particular emphasis on understanding ways to improve educational outcomes for understudied student populations and institutions.
 Prior to attending Stanford, Mark served as a Senior Fiscal Analyst for the New Mexico Legislative Education Study Committee, a Jesse M. Unruh Fellow for the California State Assembly Committee on Education and a middle school math and history teacher for the Zuni Public School District.

 Peer Reviewed Publications

 Dee, T., & Murphy, M. (2019).
 Vanished Classmates: The Effects of Local Immigration Enforcement on School Enrollment.
 American Educational Research Journal. https://doi.org/10.3102/0002831219860816

 Dee, T. & Murphy, M. (2018).
 How Strict Immigration Enforcement Harms Schoolchildren.
 Stanford Institute for Economic Policy Research.
 Policy Brief October 2018.